 Build your own

 This garden studio was designed and built from scratch and it occupies about a quarter of a courtyard garden.
 As well as providing me with ample studio and shed space, it also features two concealed cupboards positioned along the front face, which are crammed with garden tools and logs.

-If you would like to have a garden office but you live in an older, period property then this may be the best solution.
-Grainstore Garden Buildings designs its buildings to look like an old grain store and when mounted upon staddle stones, it has a much more traditional appearance.
+If you would like to have a garden studio but you live in an older, period property then this may be the best solution.
+Grainstore Garden Buildings designs its buildings to look like an old grain store and when mounted upon staddle stones, this garden studio has a much more traditional appearance.

 Created by the innovative architectural company Weston, Surman & Deane for an author and illustrator of children’s books this east London garden studio looks almost good enough to live in.
 The cedar-slatted façade allows sunlight in by day and at night the illuminated shed shines out across the garden.

 While shepherds watch…